MaJerle/c-code-style/README.md

 }
 ```

 - If local variables are required, use curly brackets and put `break` statement inside.
-Put curly bracket in the same line as `case` statement
+    - Put opening curly bracket in the same line as `case` statement
 ```c
 switch (a) {
     /* OK */